Molecular-lang/GNU_Molecular_Compiler-Interpreter_toolchain/spl/config/i386/sse.md

     {
     case 3:
-      /* %X5 so that we don't emit any *WORD PTR for -masm=intel, as gas changed what it requires incompatibly.  */ return "%M2vgatherpf0<ssemodesuffix>ps\t{%5%{%0%}|%X5%{%0%}}";
+      /* %X5 so that we don't emit any *WORD PTR for -masm=intel, as spl-as changed what it requires incompatibly.  */ return "%M2vgatherpf0<ssemodesuffix>ps\t{%5%{%0%}|%X5%{%0%}}";
     case 2:
       return "%M2vgatherpf1<ssemodesuffix>ps\t{%5%{%0%}|%X5%{%0%}}";